vpcom/angular-ngrx-starter/README.md

 *In Progress*

-This project is an Angular starter application following the redux pattern and using NgRx's Actions, Effects and Entities in order to have a neat scalable app working like a state machine.
+This project is an Angular starter application following the redux pattern and using NgRx's Actions, Effects and Entities in order to have a neat and scalable frontend.
+It uses Material Design for the look and Karma/Jasmine for the unit tests and Cypress for the end-to-end testing.

 ## Technical notes